The Facts About A Chapter 7 Bankruptcy

 Here is basically how the process works:

-2. The “meeting of the creditors” is conducted by a trustee.
+2. The court appearance via Zoom is conducted by a trustee assigned to your case.
+The “meeting of the creditors” is conducted by a trustee.
 The trustee is not a judge but is an official appointed by the court to oversee the meeting and to ask the debtor a series of questions.

 3. The debtor’s attorney will also be present at this meeting, and the attorney will prepare the debtor with the questions that can be expected to be asked at this proceeding.
 This process usually only takes a few minutes.

 As your attorney, I will represent your interests.
 I will also offer personal attention to you and your case.
 As a sole practitioner, I offer flexible and accessible bankruptcy representation.
 Chapter 7 bankruptcy is the best way to move forward quickly.
-However, some people earn too much to qualify.
-If this is the case, I can assess whether a Chapter 13 bankruptcy filing is right for you.
+However, some people earn too much to qualify or they have a secured asset (such as a house or car) that they have fallen behind on in payments and they need extra time to catch up and become current.

 Get Your Questions Answered

 I want to ensure that you get all of your bankruptcy questions answered.
-This is part of the reason I offer a free consultation.
+This is part of the reason I offer an initial consultation at no charge.
 It is your opportunity to ask questions, get to meet me and gain a stronger understanding of the process.
 Call 712-847-5882 or send me a brief email summary of your situation, and I will get in touch with you.

 I am a debt relief agency.
 I help people file for bankruptcy relief under the Bankruptcy Code.